1978–79 AEK Athens F.C. season: Overview

 The peculiarities of the 1978–79 season could well mark it as historic for the Greek Football, while it was also the last semi-professional season as with the enactment of law 879/79 in March, all the football clubs were obliged to be converted into S.A. to participate in the first professional championship of the next season.
 In the summer, there was an "epidemic" of transfers by iconic players among the big teams.
-AEK were the only club that was left in tact.
-Georgios Delikaris moved from Olympiacos to Panathinaikos, Antonis Antoniadis followed the opposite path and Mimis Domazos left Panathinaikos for AEK.
-Thus, for one season, AEK had in their roster at the same time the two best Greek football players of the century, both born in 1942, both named "Mimis": Papaioannou and Domazos.
-The addition of the "general" Mimis Domazos to the roster, with his leadership skills and football mind, would give the already impressive team, the element that would make them one of the most spectacular that have ever played in the Greek stadiums.
-Furthermore, Loukas Barlos terminated the collaboration with the last season's double winner, Zlatko Čajkovski and brought to the club's bench the great Ferenc Puskás, the architect, alongside Domazos, of Panathinaikos' course to the 1971 European Cup Final, hoping that AEK would do a breakthrough at the European stage.
+AEK were the only club that was left intact.
+Georgios Delikaris moved from Olympiacos to Panathinaikos, Antonis Antoniadis followed the opposite path and Mimis Domazos left Panathinaikos.
+Loukas Barlos seized the chance and signed him to AEK.
+Thus, for one season, AEK had in their roster at the same time the two best Greek footballers of the century, both born in 1942, both named "Mimis": Papaioannou and Domazos.
+The addition of the "general", Mimis Domazos to the roster, with his leadership skills and tactical mind, gave the already impressive team, the element that made them one of the most spectacular that have ever played in the Greek stadiums.
+Furthermore, after the departure of the double winner, Zlatko Čajkovski for Zürich, Barlos brought to the club's bench the great Ferenc Puskás, who alongside Domazos were the architects of Panathinaikos' campaign to the 1971 European Cup Final, hoping that AEK would do a similar breakthrough at the European stage.